shkdee/KeePassPHP/README.md

 Examples
 ---------------------

-See KeePassPHP-UI, a web user interface directly using KeePassPHP to list all entries of a kdbx file, and then extract selected specific passwords on demand.
-Otherwise, The file keepassphp-cli.php is a command-line interface for KeePassPHP that also shows how to use almost everything provided by this library.
+See [KeePassPHP-UI](//github.com/shkdee/KeePassPHP-UI), a web user interface directly using KeePassPHP to list all entries of a kdbx file, and then extract selected specific passwords on demand.
+Otherwise, the file keepassphp-cli.php is a command-line interface for KeePassPHP that also shows how to use almost everything provided by this library.

 Library usages
 ---------------------

-KeePassPHP can be used at a high-level, and at a low-level.
+KeePassPHP can be used at two levels.

-* High-level usage: [to be documented]
+At low-level, KeePassPHP exposes an API to decrypt and encrypt content with the same secure format as KeePass.
+This content can be an XML-formatted KeePass password database, but also any other kind of data.
+So KeePassPHP can be used as a simple and strong file encryption/decryption library.
+It also exposes an API to read kdbx password database content as a tree of PHP objects, providing easy and natural access to every entry stored inside the kdbx file.

-* Low-level usage: [to be documented]
+At high-level, KeePassPHP can store kdbx files associated with a unique ID.
+This way, many users can store and access their password database easily, just with their ID and password.
+When used like this, KeePassPHP stores data internally in "kphpdb" files to associate each ID with a kdbx file and a possible key file, along with possibly more data to make it faster for users to access the list of entries of their kdbx files (see below).

 Internal kphpdb files
 ---------------------